public-cloud-wl/terraform-provider-gcsreferential/docs/resources/id_pool.md

 page_title: "gcsreferential_id_pool Resource - terraform-provider-gcsreferential"
 subcategory: ""
 description: |-
-  This resource allow you to declare a pool with a name that must be unique, you can then use idrequest to request an id from this idpool
+  This resource allow you to declare a pool with a name that must be unique, you can then use id_request to request an id from this id_pool
 ---

 # gcsreferential_id_pool (Resource)